It’s becoming increasingly difficult to find truly free checking accounts. But they’re still out there if you know where to look.

 To earn 1.10% APY on balances up to $150,000 and 1.10% APY on balances between $150,000.01 and $1,000,000, simply open your account with at least $100 to start.

 Then, meet the easy transaction requirement: at least 10 qualifying debit card point-of-sale transactions of $10 or more per statement cycle.

-In statement cycles where you don’t meet the transaction requirement, you’ll earn 0.01% APY.
+In statement cycles where you don’t meet the transaction requirement, you’ll earn a token APY only.

 - $100 minimum opening deposit